JerJohn15/Bookstore-Website-Simulator/README.md

 ```
 ###Menus

 I have two menus: Home_Menu and Check_Out as text files that, when loaded, will show the user the different options they will be presented throughout the program.
 Home_Menu, is the main menu that will show the user options they can select to search for an item, change a user’s balance in their account, view their account balance, go to the checkout menu, or end the program, and Check_Out is the sub-menu of the main menu that lists options the user can call to access features within the checkout cart.
 Below is a screen shot of the txt files:

 ![Home Menu](http://s29.postimg.org/3r455d9nb/home_menu.png)

+*Screenshot of home menu*

 ![Checkout Menu](http://s28.postimg.org/v0rxl60b1/checkout_menu.png)

+*Screenshot of checkout menu*
 The files are loaded in the readMenu method in the Menus class.
 After a user has logged in, the home_menu is loaded in the homeMenu method.
 Each time a user accesses the home or check out menus, the following steps occur: (1) set the variable filename to the location of the menu files, (2) read menu from text file in readMenu, and (3) prompt the user to choose a selection from the menu from method, promptSelection.
 The following figure shows a sample code snippet from the homeMenu method using these steps:

 ![Home Menu Snippet](http://s8.postimg.org/7lppj8hud/home_menu_code_snipett.png)